Mass spectrometry laboratory

-The mass spectrometry laboratory boasts a range of industry-leading instrumentations, available to use for staff and students alike.
+The mass spectrometry laboratory boasts a range of industry-leading instrumentations, available to use for staff, students and external companies on request.

 The laboratory is housed in GE.003 in the Chemistry Building.
-It deals with more than 1,500 different types of samples every year and our team constantly works hard to improve the analytical techniques we use.
+It deals with more than 15,000 different types of samples every year.
+The staff of the laboratory develops new analytical techniques and methods and takes part in number of high impact research projects and international collaborations.

 The laboratory is open weekdays from 8am to 4pm.